 But wait!
 There’s more!
 Two years ago, I wrote this:

-…doesn’t it seem like the series could be a good marketing tool? …Why not play up the Triple Tiara through the spring racing season?
+“doesn’t it seem like the series could be a good marketing tool?”
+Why not play up the Triple Tiara through the spring racing season?
 Lots of trainers ship in for the Belmont; easy enough to bring your best filly and point her towards this series.
 I know, I know—running four races in four months (Acorn, Mother Goose, Coaching Club, Alabama) isn’t the way it’s done these days.
 But in the reading I did, the Triple Tiara did seem to carry with it a certain prestige, and wouldn’t you want your filly to join the ranks of Sky Beauty, Mom’s Command, Davona Dale, Ruffian, Chris Evert, Shuvee, and Dark Mirage?
 Pretty impressive and exclusive company.

 So here’s a plea to NYRA to emphasize this series next year, and to market it clearly and well.

-So there you have it: a marketing campaign designed around the Triple Tiara.
-For me, it falls a little into the “be careful what you wish for category”: I’m glad to see NYRA trying to raise the profile of the series; I’m sad that the Mother Goose has been dropped in favor of the Alabama, though I can see that the Alabama has much more marketing appeal than the Mother Goose.
+So we briefly had a marketing campaign designed around the Triple Tiara, but it was, unfortunately, short-lived.
+The new configuration of the races lives on, though, and I’m sad, from a historical perspective, that the Mother Goose has been dropped in favor of the Alabama, though I can see that the Alabama has much more marketing appeal than the Mother Goose.